Ometeor-Zheero-OMZ/camera_calibrate/README.md

 If you want to calibrate your camera, I recommend capturing at least 20 images, as suggested by standard camera calibration methods.

-The input and output shown below are expected to remain unchanged.

 I assume that the dataset I used is not ideal for this demo.

 I probably need more distorted images, like this: